Background pattern

 Consult your doctor or pharmacist before starting to take teriflunomida if:

 • you have liver problems and/or if you drink large amounts of alcohol.
-Your doctor may perform blood tests to check your liver function before treatment and during treatment.
+Your doctor may perform blood tests to check your liver function before and during treatment.
 If the test results indicate a liver problem, your doctor may interrupt treatment with teriflunomida.
 See section 4.

 • you have severe skin reactions.